Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: -assemblages and Resource Modalities

 So we let:

-Further, we note that a pair of functors $(\mathsf{r}, 1_{\mathcal{C}})$, then by Proposition~\ref{2:comonad:morphish:prop}, $\mu_{\bf ir}$ is a symmetric lax monoidal comonad morphism.
-The rest is to check that $\mu_{\bf ir}$ preserves relevant comultiplication, that is, we must show that the following diagram commutes:
+Note that a pair of functors $(1_{\mathcal{C}}, \mathsf{T}_{s_1,s_2})$ is a left adjunction morphism, then by Proposition~\ref{2:comonad:morphish:prop}, $\mu_{s_1,s_2}$ is a symmetric lax monoidal comonad morphism.
+The rest is to check that $\mu_{s_1,s_2}$ preserves copying, that is, we must show that the following diagram commutes:

 Let us unveil the above diagram: